 beneath this stone in the Chapel Royal of St Peter

 ad Vincula, inside the Tower.
 Even Sir Thomas

 Overbury, who is still not William Shakspere.

 Purveyors of expensive stock photographs describe their blurry image as a 17th-century woodcut print of Essex’s 1601 beheading, but provide no specifics.
 After tracking it back to the early broadsides, I found the reproduction I used in an 1868 book of Broadside black-letter ballads, printed in the sixteenth and seventeenth centuries; illustrated by Original Woodcuts.
 The ballad it accompanies would lead you to assume that the image represents the execution of Catholic plotter Francis Throckmorton in July 1584.
 Wrong.
 Throckmorton was hung at Tyburn, not beheaded.
-The book’s editor John Payne Collier, who at other times was an infamous forger of Shakespeare, admits in his preface that the illustrations are ‘imitative’ and as flexibly placed as he says the originals were in their own day.
-Woodcuts, expensive and time-consuming to produce, were certainly re-used.
-His point is valid, but even in 1868 I believe most people could tell the difference between an axe and a rope.
+The book’s editor John Payne Collier, who at other times was an infamous forger of Shakespeare, admits in his preface that the illustrations are ‘imitative’ and placed as flexibly as he says the originals were in their own day.
+Woodcuts were expensive and time-consuming to produce, and indeed were often re-used.
+Collier’s point is valid, but even in 1868 I believe most people could tell the difference between an axe and a rope.

 - 1. circa 1596 [artuk.org] (Essex in white)

 by or after Marcus Gheeraerts the Younger (1561/62–1635/36)

 Colchester and Ipswich Museums: Ipswich Borough Council Collection

 - 2. circa 1597 [artuk.org] (Essex in red)